Hellmann-Lab/prime-seq/README.md

 # <img src="Fig1.png" align="center" width="1000" />

-Study Overview: prime-seq is a simple RNA-seq workflow that goes from lysate to sequencing library in no time.
-We benchmarked it’s performance against the MAQC-III study using power analysis and showed that it captures know biological differences in a differentiation experiment.
+prime-seq is a simple RNA-seq workflow that goes from lysate to sequencing library in no time.
+We benchmarked it’s performance against the MAQC-III study using power analysis and showed that it captures known biological differences in a differentiation experiment.

 The Data necessary to reproduce this analysis can be found at
 ArrayExpress: